jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-28-typescript-error-remediation-plan.md

 ## Common Error Patterns and Solutions

-Based on the latest error distribution, here are common patterns and solutions:
+Based on the latest error scan, here are the most common patterns and solutions:

-### 1. Supabase to Firebase Migration Issues (37 errors)
+### 1. Supabase to Firebase Migration Issues (25 errors)

 **Problem**: References to Supabase client that no longer exists **Solution**: Replace with Firebase/DatabaseService equivalents